-Caltrain and San Francisco are key partners in the location and design of new station facilities in the Dogpatch/Portrero and Bayview communities.
-This includes coordination on station design parameters in the context of both current and planned rail operations when electrified rail service is available in late 2024.
-Key issues to be considered in the next phase of work include the design of key station elements to accommodate all trains, service planning, and the ability to maintain passenger rail operations during construction.
+Caltrain and San Francisco are key partners in the location and design of new station facilities in the Dogpatch/Potrero and Bayview communities.
+This includes coordination on station design parameters in the context of both current and planned rail operations with the institution of electrified rail service in late 2024.
+The electrification project will convert the rail line from diesel technology to green electric power with computerized signal and control systems, along with increasing the number of peak hour commuter trains from five to six in each direction.
+Caltrain is also partnering with the California High Speed Rail (HSR) Authority to implement a blended system where tracks will be shared by Caltrain commuter trains and HSR trains between San Francisco and San Jose.
+Key issues to be considered in the next phase of work include the spacing of stations to maintain efficient passenger rail operations, the design of key station elements to accommodate all trains, service planning, and the ability to maintain passenger rail operations during construction.

 Union Pacific currently operates freight trains along the Caltrain corridor, mostly at night when passenger rail traffic is limited.
-Freight spur tracks that provide access to local industries and Pier 96, are located at the Evans, Oakdale, and Williams station sites.
-Key issues to be coordinated with Union Pacific include the future need for these spur tracks as well as right-of-way considerations related to both design of the station platforms and access facilities.
+Freight spur tracks that provide access to local industries and Pier 96, are located at both the Oakdale and Williams station sites.
+Key issues to be coordinated with Union Pacific include the future need for both these spur tracks as well as right-of-way considerations related to both design of the station platforms and access facilities.